newrouge/newrouge.github.io/_posts/2020-11-30-Aliexpress.md

 {: refdef}

-# Part 1: Building a hashtable of known captchas
+# Part 1: Solving captchas automatically

 The first step was knowing if the captcha request required authentication.
 This is the original request proxied:
 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/aliexpress/captcha_request.png)